dingo-cpr/dingo_manipulation/docs/README.md

 ```

 ## URDF
 In your URDF, make sure to include the dingo_manipulation description that you want.
-For example, if you are using a single Gen3 Light, make sure to include the line below in your URDF:
+For example, if you are using a single Gen3 Lite, make sure to include the line below in your URDF:

 ```
 <xacro:include filename="$(find dingo_gen3_description)/urdf/dingo_gen3_description.urdf.xacro" />